 Without getting bogged down in the details, suffice it to say that he did some things which were just wrong.
 But parents are people too.
 It was weighing me down to constantly be reacting to everything he did that I didn’t like.
 Once I accepted that it had nothing to do with me, I felt so much lighter.
 My dad got as close as I’ve ever heard him get to apologizing for past mistakes.
 He even admitted (not explicitly, but reading between the lines) that he was unnecessarily hard on me at times.
 He also admitted (without naming specific incidents) that he had done things wrong which he wishes he could do differently, but wants to do better for us now.

-The current rift between my father and brother is because, on top of all this past baggage, he missed my brother’s engagement party because he had to work.
-This has happened to all the siblings but more so to my brother.
-This was especially egregious because it showed a lack of regard for my future sister in law.
+The current rift between my father and brother is because, on top of all this past baggage, he missed my brother’s ( planned in advance) engagement party because he had to work.
 Of course, my dad had a seemingly reasonable explanation of how he had a client trip that ran over and had to fill in for another driver who called out that day (my dad runs a chauffeur business).
 But at a point in time, family has to come first and you need to just refund the client and tell them to call an Uber Black.
-My brother won’t accept anything other than a hat in hand, specific apology which he will probably never get.
-With any other person I would tell him he’s within his rights to cut the person off but this is our dad.
-And given the amount of upset my brother is feeling, I know he will one day regret it if they never make up.
-He’s nowhere near the level of not caring that is required to permanently exile someone from your life.
+My brother won’t accept anything other than a hat in hand, abject apology which he will probably never get, and feel like he will cut off our father if he doesn’t get it.
+I’m a jerk so with any other person I would tell him him to go for it.
+But this is our dad, and I know my brother will one day regret it if they never make up.
+Plus, I feel like Dad is genuinely seeing the error in his ways and trying to make up for past mistakes.

 I just came to a point where I asked myself, do you want to be right or do you want to have peace?
 I wanted peace.
 Dad has messed up before and odds are he will do so again.
 But I have stopped expecting things from him that he can’t give.
 He loves me, he is proud of me, and if I need financial support I will get it.
-But his emotional support is often conditional.
-Fortunately I have my mother, my husband, my siblings and my friends.
-Those 10 people aren’t a substitute, but they keep me from feeling the lack too keenly.
+But emotionally, there are needs he can’t always meet.
+And that’s okay.
+Fortunately I have a slew of other people who care about me.
 Nobody gets everything they want but I do have everything I need to create a happy life for myself.
 I’m just praying that my brother will discover he has the same.